 You can find Planning Poker in the Atlassian marketplace here.

 With this guide, you should be lined up to make a flying start using the agile methodology in Jira.
-If there are things that you don’t like, however, then the platform can help – after all, one of the key features of Jira is the degree to which the platform can be customized.
+If there are things that you don’t like, the platform can help – after all, one of the key features of Jira is the degree to which it can be customized.

 What’s more, the huge range of apps available via the Atlassian marketplace further extends and upgrades the capability of what’s on offer.
 In short, Jira can help you do your best to deliver on time, to spec, and with transparency along the full length of the workflow.
 Time to get agile!